SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

                             run to the queue.
 This is useful during development runs when you want to hack on the bash script and/or use the same temporary run directory more than once.
+      --separate-deflate    Produce separate bash scripts to deflate the run results and qsub them to run as serial jobs after the NEMO run finishes via the `qsub -W depend=afterok` feature.
-      --waitjob WAITJOB     use -W waitjob in call to qsub, to make current job wait for on waitjob.
-Waitjob is the queue job number -q, --quiet           don't show the run directory path or job submission message
+      --waitjob WAITJOB     Use -W waitjob in call to qsub, to make current job wait for on waitjob.
+WAITJOB is the queue job number.
+      -q, --quiet           Don't show the run directory path or job submission message.

 You can check what version of :program:`salishsea` you have installed with: